-- 28.1 Clause 28 sets out the procedures to be followed if a dispute arises about a matter under this award or in relation to the NES. - 28.2 The parties to the dispute must first try to resolve the dispute at the workplace through discussion between the employee or employees concerned and the relevant supervisor. - 28.3 If the dispute is not resolved through discussion as mentioned in clause 28.2, the parties to the dispute must then try to resolve it in a timely manner at the workplace through discussion between the employee or employees concerned and more senior levels of management, as appropriate. - 28.4 If the dispute is unable to be resolved at the workplace and all appropriate steps have been taken under clauses 28.2 and 28.3, a party to the dispute may refer it to the Fair Work Commission. - 28.5 The parties may agree on the process to be followed by the Fair Work Commission in dealing with the dispute, including mediation, conciliation and consent arbitration. - 28.6 If the dispute remains unresolved, the Fair Work Commission may use any method of dispute resolution that it is permitted by the Act to use and that it considers appropriate for resolving the dispute. - 28.7 A party to the dispute may appoint a person, organisation or association to support and/or represent them in any discussion or process under clause 28. - 28.8 While procedures are being followed under clause 28 in relation to a dispute: - (a) work must continue in accordance with this award and the Act; and - (b) an employee must not unreasonably fail to comply with any direction given by the employer about performing work, whether at the same or another workplace, that is safe and appropriate for the employee to perform. - 28.9 Clause 28.8 is subject to any applicable work health and safety legislation.
+- 28.1 Clause 28 sets out the procedures to be followed if a dispute arises about a matter under this award or in relation to the NES. - 28.2 The parties to the dispute must first try to resolve the dispute at the workplace through discussion between the employee or employees concerned and the relevant supervisor.

+28.3 If the dispute is not resolved through discussion as mentioned in clause 28.2, the parties to the dispute must then try to resolve it in a timely manner at the workplace through discussion between the employee or employees concerned and more senior levels of management, as appropriate.
+28.4 If the dispute is unable to be resolved at the workplace and all appropriate steps have been taken under clauses 28.2 and 28.3, a party to the dispute may refer it to the Fair Work Commission.
+28.5 The parties may agree on the process to be followed by the Fair Work Commission in 20.5 dealing with the dispute, including mediation, conciliation and consent arbitration.
+28.6 If the dispute remains unresolved, the Fair Work Commission may use any method of 20.0 dispute resolution that it is permitted by the Act to use and that it considers appropriate for resolving the dispute.
+28.7 A party to the dispute may appoint a person, organisation or association to support 40.1 and/or represent them in any discussion or process under clause 28. and/or represent them in any discussion of process under clause 28.
+28.8 While procedures are being followed under clause 28 in relation to a dispute:

+- (a) work must continue in accordance with this award and the Act; and - (b) an employee must not unreasonably fail to comply with any direction given by the employer about performing work, whether at the same or another workplace, that is safe and appropriate for the employee to perform.

+28.9 Clause 28.8 is subject to any applicable work health and safety legislation.